swarmnyc/swarm-sercret/README.md

 Deploy & tweet anonymously.

-3. You can also set up kickback.php but we'd love the twitter mention.
+ALSO: You can set up kickback.php to auto include content in thse anon-tweets but we'd love it if you kept the twitter mention.

 Enjoy!!!!!